Cognitive Behaviour Therapist/Counselling Psychotherapist in Dublin, Ireland

 Meet Susi Lodola

 I help my clients explore and understand what they are experiencing and how it is impacting their emotional, physical and mental wellbeing.
-During therapy, I will help them to develop the skills and behaviours to find a way to cope with their life challenges and find their direction in their life.
+During therapy, I will help them to develop the skills and behaviours to find a way to cope with their challenges and find direction in life.

-I am a fully accredited member of the Irish Association of Counselling and Psychotherapy (IACP) and a graduate meber of the Irish Psychological Society.
-My extensive studies in psychology, psychotherapy and Cognitive Behaviour Therapy (CBT) enable me to approach each client holistically and tailor the counselling approach to their individual needs and circumstances.
+I am a fully accredited member of the Irish Association of Counselling and Psychotherapy (IACP) and a graduate member of the Irish Psychological Society.
+My extensive studies in psychology, psychotherapy and Cognitive Behaviour Therapy (CBT) enable me to approach each client holistically and tailor the counselling style to their individual needs and circumstances.

 I apply an integrative approach to therapy that acknowledges the unique nature of the individual and use different elements of specific psychological therapies to meet their specific needs.

 Founder of the “Mind over Body weight loss programme” which is an 8-week course based on CBT for weight loss.